Highwayman by author and Illustrator Koren Shadmi

 Highwayman is an immortal being.
 He basically wanders the roads of the earth simply looking for anything to see or do or just pass by.
 He has no great goals or motives.
 He simply observes.

-He’s made it through many civilizations and the current one that we get to witness is incredibly bleak.
+He’s made it through many civilizations and the current one that we get to witness as the readers is incredibly bleak.
 There seems to be very little water or food left on the planet.
 Everything and everywhere is a desolate wasteland just waiting for the last of the living things to die off.
 Earth is on its way to becoming a barren rock.

 Highwayman doesn’t do anything to change that or even comment on it until he finally sees something so disturbing even he doesn’t want to be adjacent to it.
 But still he just removes himself and continues to wander.